-1 These are collective investment undertakings managed by KBC Asset Management NV or by another company associated with this management company.
-2 These include both professional investors as referred to in Annex A of the Royal Decree of June 3, 2007 laying down detailed rules transposing the Directive of Garkets in financial instruments and legal persons who are not considered professional investors and who have asked to be registered in the register of eligible investors with the FSMA.
+These are collective investment undertakings managed by KBC Asset Management NV or by another company associated with this management company.
+These include both professional investors as referred to in Annex A of the Royal Decree of June 3, 2007 laying down detailed rules transposing the Directive of Generation investors and who have asked to be registered in the register of eligible investors with the FSMA.
 Natural persons, as well as legal entities that are not part of eligible investors as defined above, do not have access to this share class.